ConnorWu0/FavDish/README.md

 # Fav Dish
-After you launch the app, you will see no dishes first.
+After you launch the app, you will see the text of no dishes added yet first.
 ![no dishes](https://github.com/ConnorWuProjects/FavDish/blob/master/screenshots/No%20dishes.png?raw=true)
 Press the left-right plus icon, then you can add a dish recipe.
 ![Add dish](https://github.com/ConnorWuProjects/FavDish/blob/master/screenshots/Add%20dish.png?raw=true)